 Related parties are those parties that have the ability to control, jointly control or exert significant influence over the other party in making financial or operational decisions.
 Parties are also considered to be related if they are subject to common control or joint control.
 Related parties may be individuals or other entities.

-33. RELATED PARTY TRANSACTIONS (Continued)
+35. RELATED PARTY TRANSACTIONS (Continued)

-Save as disclosed in Notes 21, 22, 29 and 30 to this report, the Group had the following significant related party transactions during the year/period:
+Save as disclosed in Notes 22, 23, 31 and 32 to this report, the Group had the following significant related party transactions during the years are as follows:

 (a) Transactions with related party